Pride (comics): Alex Wilder's New Pride

-Other versions

-House of M

-The Pride is mentioned as ruling Southern California in the House of M reality.
-Unlike the mainstream reality, their children stay with their parents.

 In other media

 Film

-Though not mentioned by name, Tina Minoru appears briefly in Doctor Strange, portrayed by Linda Louise Duan.
-She is depicted as being part of the Ancient One's sect.
+Tina Minoru makes a minor appearance in Doctor Strange, portrayed by Linda Louise Duan.
+This version is a member of the Ancient One's sect.

 Television

-Pride appears in the Runaways TV series with Catherine Wilder portrayed by Angel Parker, Geoffrey Wilder portrayed by Ryan Sands, Leslie Dean portrayed by Annie Wersching, Frank Dean portrayed by Kip Pardue, Janet Stein portrayed by Ever Carradine, Victor Stein portrayed by James Marsters, Stacey Yorkes portrayed by Brigid Brannagh, Dale Yorkes portrayed by Kevin Weisman, Tina Minoru portrayed by Brittany Ishibashi, Robert Minoru portrayed by James Yaegashi, Gene Hernandez portrayed by Vladimir Caamaño and Alice Hernandez portrayed by Carmen Serano.
-This version of Pride formed out of necessity as opposed to personal reasons as their benefactor Jonah (played by Julian McMahon) has them blackmailed into helping him, with the sacrifices channeling the life energy of the victims to Jonah rather than the victims being explicitly killed and their souls trapped.
-Their backgrounds are more grounded in that they do not possess any superpowers with many of their known activities being possible through means of science.
-The Hernandezes died prior to the events of the show and Frank Dean is not a full time member and slightly unaware of the Pride's activities.
-At the end of season two, Frank is locked away by the Church of Gibborim while season three, saw the death of Catherine, Janet's mind getting converted into an AI and Robert getting hospitalized from severe injuries, leaving his fate unknown.
+The Pride appears in Runaways (2017), with Catherine Wilder portrayed by Angel Parker, Geoffrey Wilder portrayed by Ryan Sands, Leslie Dean portrayed by Annie Wersching, Frank Dean portrayed by Kip Pardue, Janet Stein portrayed by Ever Carradine, Victor Stein portrayed by James Marsters, Stacey Yorkes portrayed by Brigid Brannagh, Dale Yorkes portrayed by Kevin Weisman, Tina Minoru portrayed by Brittany Ishibashi, Robert Minoru portrayed by James Yaegashi, Gene Hernandez portrayed by Vladimir Caamaño and Alice Hernandez portrayed by Carmen Serano.
+This version of the Pride formed out of necessity as opposed to personal reasons as their benefactor Jonah (played by Julian McMahon) has them blackmailed into helping him, with the sacrifices channeling the life energy of the victims to Jonah rather than the victims being explicitly killed and their souls trapped.
+Their backgrounds are more grounded in that they do not possess any superpowers with many of their known activities being possible through means of science and are shown to be caring to their kids.